cambridge-cares/TheWorldAvatar/Agents/Ifc2OntoBIMAgent/README.md

 Notes:
 - In the IFC schema, only certain elements (IfcFurnishingElement, IfcBuildingElementProxy) are linked to their Spaces.
 Other elements are always linked to their Storey, even if there is a Space defined.
+- For all elements that are not the building structure components like walls, floors, doors, windows, roofs etc, please export them as IfcFurnishingElement or IfcBuildingElementProxy.
+Otherwise, they will not be instantiated.
+- Triples related to the OntoBIM:Facility concept will have to be manually instantiated as there is no equivalent concept from IFC.

 #### 1.2 Technical Requirements
 - Java 11
 - Apache Maven 3.8+
 - Docker
+- At least 16GB of RAM

 ### 2. Building the Agent
 The agent is designed for execution through a Docker container.
 Other deployment workflows are beyond the scope of this document.